-For getting good marks in society, her teacher harasses them, and when she goes for the job interview, the boss does the same with her.
+For getting good marks in society, her teacher harasses them, and when she goes for a job interview, the boss does the same to her.

 The real happiness and welfare of a household lie in the happiness and welfare of the women in it, keep the women happy, and you will be happy.